Investigating cell and blood vessel damage in MS

 One possibility is that in MS, there is an increase in chemicals known as reactive oxygen species, which are naturally occurring chemicals that are by-products of normal cellular processes.
 However, if these processes are not fully controlled, they can cause damage to human cells.
 This is referred to as oxidative stress or damage, and can lead to damage to oligodendrocytes.
 Oxidative stress has been studied in other neurological conditions such as Alzheimer’s disease and brain trauma, however this has not yet been deeply studied in MS.

-Ms Toomey completed a trial in an established laboratory model of MS. However, she found that the effectiveness of a scientific compound used in the model to induce disease was not as expected.
-This has led to Ms Toomey exploring other options and she has discovered important differences between different formulations of this specific scientific compound.
-This has led to an important publication in the field, which has been highly referenced, indicating it is an important development in optimising this model of MS.
+In an established laboratory model of MS, Dr Toomey conducted a trial using a scientific compound to induce the disease.
+However, she found that the compound’s effectiveness was not as expected.
+As a result, Ms Toomey explored alternative options and identified important differences between different formulations of the compound.
+This discovery has led to a significant publication in the field, which has been widely referenced, highlighting its importance in optimising the MS model.

-Another component of this project is understanding the mechanism of myelin damage in MS compared to other types of nerve injury.
-This work will help determine how cellular damage disrupts the function of blood vessels in both MS and in traumatic injury to the nerves.
-The team is currently analysing the brain tissue from a trauma model of nerve damage to tease out these processes and compare them to those at work in MS. Significant technical work has been completed to develop a method for successfully preparing and imaging the brain tissue for analysis of specific tissue features.
-This analysis is now underway, and we look forward to report on the findings of this section of work once it is completed.
+Another crucial aspect of the project involves understanding the mechanisms of myelin damage in MS compared to other types of nerve injuries.
+The research team is currently analysing brain tissue from a trauma model of nerve damage to examine how cellular damage affects blood vessel function in both MS and traumatic injuries.
+They have developed a method to prepare and image the brain tissue for analysis of specific tissue features.
+This analysis is ongoing, and the findings will be reported once completed.

 • Warnock A.*, Toomey L.M.*, Wright A.J., Fisher K., Won Y., Anyaegbu C., Fitzgerald M. 2020.
 Damage mechanisms to oligodendrocytes and white matter in central nervous system injury: The Australian context.
 Journal of Neurotrauma 37(5): 739-769. doi.org/10.1089/neu.2019.6890 (*equal contribution)